 What do Facebook, Airbnb, Spotify, and Uber have in common?
 All these popular apps started small.
+Like really small.
+In fact, you can find out just how small here.
 They didn’t achieve success overnight.
 They took the risk and came out with MVPs – minimum viable products.
 It helped them properly assess and work on the opportunity to succeed.
 This is precisely what an MVP is for.

 What is a Minimum Viable Product?